kaminiw-spektra/Github-Advanced-Security/Labs/Lab-06.md

    ![Picture1](../images/token.png)

-1. Go to your profile on top of the right hand, and then select **Your organizations**.
+1. Go to your profile on top of the right hand, and then select **Organizations**.

    ![Picture1](../images/T1S5.png)